-Later thinkers within the rich and complex scholarly traditions known as "Western Marxism" and "Critical Theory" have explored the ways in which support for capitalism is generated through the institutions, psychology, practices, and discourses of daily life (see Leopold, 2015 and McNay, 2015), usually with an eye to the possibility of radical resistance.
+Later thinkers within the rich and complex scholarly traditions known as "Western Marxism" and "Critical Theory" have explored the ways in which support for capitalism is generated through the institutions, psychology, practices, and discourses of daily life (see Leopold and McNay in Freeden et al., 2013), usually with an eye to the possibility of radical resistance.
 Common to these traditions is the conviction that capitalist market economies are faulty ways of organizing our affairs.
-We would do better to challenge, destabilize, and (hopefully) transcend this economic system and its cognate political and social structures, replacing them with something else.
-(What might that be?
-See chs.
-5, 6, and 12 in the present book for some ideas).
+We would do better to challenge, destabilize, and (hopefully) transcend this economic system and its cognate political and social structures, replacing them with something else (what might that be?
+See chapter 5 Socialism, chapter 6 Anarchism, and chapter 13 The Green Ideology in the present book for some ideas).
 But writers in these traditions have become gradually less certain that ideology is something we can leave behind.
 Perhaps a society freed of exploitation and domination (assuming this to be possible) would still need "ideology" in the sense of a widely shared set of beliefs that help to make the society run.
-Those beliefs, however, would no longer be geared to propping up an unjust set of social arrangements - surely a great gain, if it could be achieved (e.g., Leopold, 2013).
+Those beliefs, however, would no longer be geared to propping up an unjust set of social arrangements - surely a great gain, if it could be achieved (e.g., Leopold in Freeden et al., 2013).